Hannah02/IxD-302/README.md

 Just setting out the text to get the flow of the piece.
 Not finished!

 - [Initial Illustrations](https://Hannah02.github.io/IxD-302/NZ.jpg)
+Some illustrations that fit in with the with the colour scheme of the website.

 - [Animation Prototype](https://dribbble.com/shots/3025492-Landscape-for-New-Zealand-Bird-Project)
+One of the illustrations, animated with After Effects

 ###Heroes and Villians